 "Nuh-uh!"
 Linia said.
 "I hope I'm not predictable, either."

 "You?
 Predictable?"
 Misuko laughed, and Linia did too.
 Misuko took a deep breath.
-"But Steven would loan you to others, right?"
+"But with Steven, you were programmed to love him, and what he was?
+Male.
+Masculine."
 Linia nodded.
 "And you... you liked that, too, didn't you?"

 "Misuko," Linia said, her voice turning serious.
 "If you're suddenly worrying that I miss boys, forget it.
 I told you.
 I'm what you need me to be.
 I've never had even the temptation towards something that might make you jealous."
 She paused for a second.
 "I've done things that frustrate you and annoy you, but if I can sound like a robot for a second, I think I do those things because my faunos has calculated that the payoff is your perception that you'll find me more humane and lovable in the end.
 You know that as much as I do, and you still love me for it.
 I'm guessing that making you jealous has such a low probability of a positive payoff that it never occurs to me to try things that make you jealous.
 Such impulses never rise to my consciousness.
 I don't miss boys.
 I'm not bisexual.
 I'm Misukosexual."